 Echo is built on partnerships.
 One of the hallmarks of the Echo program is its close working relationships with partner dioceses and archdioceses across the United States.
-These partners join Echo in putting forth the best resources for catechetical ministry, including but not limited to the following: experienced mentor support on-site in parishes, human and financial resources, theological inquiry, and diocesan-provided housing.
+These partners join Echo in putting forth the best resources for catechetical ministry, including but not limited to the following: experienced mentor support on-site in parishes and schools, human and financial resources, theological inquiry, and diocesan-provided housing.

-Each apprentice works with a parish mentor, a full-time and experienced parish staff person (ordinarily but not always the parish’s catechetical leader) who supports the apprentice’s personal and professional development.
-As a result of the mentor’s collaborative efforts with other parish staff members, the apprentice, over time, participates in diverse opportunities for serving catechesis in the parish.
-The mentor’s role in this regard is often referred to as that of a “broker” or clearinghouse” on behalf of the apprentice.
+In the parish, as a result of the mentor’s collaborative efforts with other parish staff members, the apprentice, over time, participates in diverse opportunities for serving catechesis in the parish.
+The mentor’s role in this regard is often referred to as that of a “broker” or “clearinghouse” on behalf of the apprentice.

-Mentors come to Notre Dame for orientation and training and to meet their apprentices before they arrive in the parish.
-Once in the parish, apprentices prepare a Learning Covenant outlining their professional goals and meet with mentors on a weekly or bi-weekly basis to discuss their progress toward these goals and any issues that arise in their mid-year and end of year evaluation.
+Mentors come to Notre Dame for orientation and training and to meet their apprentices and theology teachers before they arrive in the parish or school.
+Once in the parish or school, apprentices and theology teachers prepare a Learning Covenant outlining their professional goals and meet with mentors on a weekly or bi-weekly basis to discuss their progress toward these goals and any issues that arise in their mid-year and end of year evaluation.

 Have a question about Echo or becoming a partner diocese or a mentor within a partner diocese?
-Check out the most frequently asked questions here, or contact a member of the Echo staff for more information.
+Check out the most frequently asked questions here, and contact Colleen Moore, Director of Echo, at firstname.lastname@example.org or 574.631.4920 for more information.